laravel/docs/events.md

 		//
 	}

 That's it!
 Now, when this listener is called for an event, it will be queued automatically by the event dispatcher using Laravel's [queue system](/docs/{{version}}/queues).

-> **Note:** If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has processed.
+If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has processed.

 #### Manually Accessing The Queue

-If you need to access the queued job's `delete` and `release` methods manually, you may do so.
+If you need to access the underlying queue job's `delete` and `release` methods manually, you may do so.
 The `Illuminate\Queue\InteractsWithQueue` trait, which is imported by default on generated listeners, gives you access to these methods:

 	<?php namespace App\Listeners;